 5. Due to the low value of a single coin, it was customary to form a string of 1000 coins into a purchasing unit.

 Our services assist international companies in the Chinese market.
 Contact us

 6. The ancient Chinese currency was a means of exchange and a measure of value alone.
 In other words, the purpose of the Chinese currency was not to store value, hence why it remained low in value for centuries.
 The Chinese believed that currency had to circulate in the social structure as blood flows in the human body.

 7. The first time paper money was used was in China in the 9th century.

 8. When Marco Polo arrived in China in the 13th century, he was impressed by the use of paper money.
 He described this amazing innovation in his journey records: “All these pieces of paper are issued with as much solemnity and authority as if they were of pure gold or silver”.
 When he returned to Italy, people did not believe his stories about the paper money in China.
 The West started printing banknotes centuries later.

 9. The Chinese invented a method to detect forgeries.
 They hid secret marks on the bills and enforced strict regulations.
 Forgers were punished by the death penalty, while the informer received a reward in addition to the property of the criminal.

 10. In Chinese tradition, it is customary to make offerings in honor of one’s ancestors.
 One of these offerings is burning “Hell banknotes”, a tribute to the King of Hell that is meant to ensure that the spirits are treated well in the afterlife.
-From the 19th century, millions of these paper notes have been burnt every year in celebration during the Chinese New Year festival.
+Since the 19th century, millions of these paper notes have been burnt every year in celebration of the Chinese New Year festival.